 Commercially, gene therapy is still at the starting line.
-There are a few approved gene therapy products, but a range of new drugs are expected to be approved by the relevant authorities in the coming years.
-As research and development continue, so do intensive efforts to resolve issues concerning remuneration systems and regulatory frameworks.
+There are some approved gene therapy products and a range of new drugs are expected to be approved by the relevant authorities in the coming years.
+As research and development continue, so do intensive efforts to find solutions concerning remuneration systems.

 Belief in gene therapy is at a very high level.
 This is exemplified by, among other things, the large number of clinical studies that are now under way throughout the world.
-There are currently 376 clinical studies being conducted in the gene therapy field, of which 101 are phase-I studies, 226 are phase-II studies and 49 are phase-III studies (Alliance for Regenerative Medicine, H1 report 2021).
+There are currently 372 clinical studies being conducted in the gene therapy field (Alliance for Regenerative Medicine, H1 report 2022).

 Confidence in gene therapy is also demonstrated by the massive flow of capital into this field.
-During the first six months of 2021, investment in gene-therapy-related research and development amounted to USD 6,4 billion (Alliance for Regenerative Medicine, H1 report 2021).
+During 2021, investment in gene-therapy-related research and development amounted to USD 10,2 billion (Alliance for Regenerative Medicine, report 2021).
 The emphasis is in the area of oncology, but cardiovascular diseases and diseases related to the central nervous system are also very common.

 Epilepsy is a global problem.
 The disease affects an estimated 0.6 to 0.8 percent of the world’s population.
 In 2016 there were 5.7 million diagnosed epilepsy patients in the USA, the EU4*, the UK, and Japan.
 About one-third of these patients do not respond to conventional medical treatment.
+In addition, there are many thousands of new patients with focal drug-resistant epilepsy every year.
 It is this patient group CombiGene intends to help with its candidate drug, CG01.

 * EU4 = France, Germany, Italy, and Spain